 Construction Documents.
 Licensee shall submit 95% Construction Documents within thirty (30) calendar days from the later of (i) the Judicial Council’s approval of the schematic design of the System or (ii) completion of the CEQA process.
 The Construction Documents shall address System constraints and specifications that are deemed to be necessary and shall incorporate the requirements of the CEQA review.
 The Judicial Council will review the Construction Documents for compliance with Applicable Laws and this SLA and notify Licensee in writing within thirty (30) Business Days of submittal as to whether or not the Judicial Council approves the submittals.
 If the Judicial Council does not approve the submittals, the Judicial Council’s written notice shall specify the deficiencies.
 The Judicial Council’s approval of the Construction Documents shall not be unreasonably withheld or delayed.

 Final Judicial Council Review.
 Changes to System schematic design and Construction Documents required by the Judicial Council shall be submitted to Licensee and Licensee shall incorporate such changes into the System schematic design and Construction Documents and return such documents to the Judicial Council within thirty (30) calendar days of Licensee's receipt of the Judicial Council's required changes.
 Provided Licensee has made all required changes, the Judicial Council shall complete its review and approval of Construction Documents within thirty (30) calendar days from receipt of the revised documents.
-The Judicial Council reserves the right to require Licensee use the Licensee of Judicial Council’s choice for any roof membrane penetrations.
+The Judicial Council reserves the right to require Licensee use the contractor of Judicial Council’s choice for any roof membrane penetrations.
 Deadlines in this section may be extended as necessary, by the Judicial Council, to accommodate required approvals from State Fire Marshal, or in case of County or City-owned building, if Licensee is required to get permit(s) or other approval(s) from the municipal Building Department or other applicable authority having jurisdiction in addition to Judicial Council approval.

 Professional Engineers.
 Licensee understands that all System design, structural and civil Construction Documents, and engineering calculations must be submitted under the authority of a duly licensed professional engineer(s) certified to practice in the State, and who is a professional engineer in good standing.
 Licensee shall retain at a minimum electrical engineer who meet the requirements stated above.
 System design, construction documents, and engineering calculations submitted to the Judicial Council for review without the appropriate professional engineering stamp will not be reviewed and will be returned to Licensee as incomplete and insufficient System documentation.
 All structural drawings must be signed by licensed structural engineer.